Bok Choy Salad with Toasted Sesame Dressing

-Whether you prefer to sauté or blanch, or enjoy it raw, baby bok choy is a healthy and versatile Chinese vegetable that everyone should give it a try.
-My Asian style bok choy salad recipe is the perfect chilled side dish that takes minutes to put together and goes well with practically any savory main dishes.
+Whether you prefer to sauté or blanch or enjoy it raw, baby bok choy is a healthy and versatile Chinese vegetable that everyone should give it a try.
+My Asian-style bok choy salad recipe is the perfect chilled side dish that takes minutes to put together and goes well with practically any savory main dish.
 After you give this dish a try, come back here to leave a comment.
 I would love to hear from you!

 - 12 oz. baby bok choy